nickolasrm-UFRRJ/BRTAutomaton.jl/README.md

 3. Moving: `bus_position += bus_speed`

 ### Substations
-A substation is an object that makes a bus to stop and also let the passengers embark and disembark.
+A substation is an object that makes a bus stop and lets the passengers embark and disembark.
 Also, when a bus enters a substation, it is removed from the main lane, and it is transported through the substations at its respective station.

 The substation follows the respective algorithm: